-The odds change so quickly so a sports betting app on your phone is one of the best ways to bet on them.
+The odds change quickly, so a sports betting app on your phone is one of the best ways to bet on them.

 NHL live betting lines are mostly the same ones you see pregame, but they may also include period-based bets and a larger number of in-game NHL props.

-SugarHouse Sports has since rebranded as BetRivers, but it signed on to become the Flyers official sportsbook partner back in 2019 and remains the top place to bet on the NHL and the Flyers online in PA.
-BetRivers uses Kambi tech making it competitive with the rest of the PA sports betting market.
+SugarHouse Sports has since rebranded as BetRivers, but it signed on to become the Flyers official sportsbook partner back in 2019 and remains the top place to bet on the NHL and the Flyers online in Pennsylvania.
+BetRivers uses Kambi tech making it competitive with the rest of the Pennsylvania sports betting market.

-There are multiple markets and events to bet on through the app, competitive lines, easy navigation between all sports and bet types, and BetRivers accepts major credit cards, PayNearMe, and cash at affiliated casinos.
+There are multiple markets and events to bet on through the app, competitive lines, easy navigation between all sports and bet types.
+BetRivers accepts major credit cards, PayNearMe, and cash at affiliated casinos.

 Here’s a look at the Philadelphia Flyers’ scoring leaders the past five seasons: